imn0th1ng/event-protection-system/README.md

 - You can call the event object with this export local Event = exports["event-protection-system"]:getEventSystem()

-* FUNCTIONS
+# FUNCTIONS
-- Client
+* Client
--- Event.Client.RegisterNetEvent(name, handler)
+** Event.Client.RegisterNetEvent(name, handler)
--- Event.Client.TriggerEvent(name, args)
+** Event.Client.TriggerEvent(name, args)
--- Event.Client.TriggerServerEvent(name, args)
+** Event.Client.TriggerServerEvent(name, args)
-- Server
+* Server
--- Event.Server.RegisterServerEvent(name, handler)
+** Event.Server.RegisterServerEvent(name, handler)
--- Event.Server.RegisterNetEvent(name, handler)
+** Event.Server.RegisterNetEvent(name, handler)
--- Event.Server.TriggerClientEvent(name, args)
+** Event.Server.TriggerClientEvent(name, args)
--- Event.Server.TriggerEvent(name, args)
+** Event.Server.TriggerEvent(name, args)

 # Features
-- AES128 encryption (enough for fivem tho)
+* AES128 encryption (enough for fivem tho)
-- HMAC/SHA256 hashing on event names
+* HMAC/SHA256 hashing on event names
-- Timestamp checking (there is a tolerance. i set it to 5secs)
+* Timestamp checking (there is a tolerance. i set it to 5secs)
-- Anti replay attacks (its basically checking the nonce)
+* Anti replay attacks (its basically checking the nonce)
-- 4 different encryption modes. default is set to CBCMode which is most secure option atm. (aeslua.lua.ECBMODE, aeslua.lua.CBCMODE, aeslua.lua.OFBMODE, aeslua.lua.CFBMODE)
+* 4 different encryption modes. default is set to CBCMode which is most secure option atm. (aeslua.lua.ECBMODE, aeslua.lua.CBCMODE, aeslua.lua.OFBMODE, aeslua.lua.CFBMODE)
-- 3 different key options.
+* 3 different key options.
 If you want to change encryption key length you should also change config. default is set to AES128 (aeslua.AES128, aeslua.AES192, aeslua.AES256)

 # Want to help me?
 You can send me a message on Discord (my username is nothingthefinest).
 That way, if you have any requests, I can add them, or you can help me write the code.
 Alternatively, you can also help me fix any potential bugs by sending an update request via GitHub.
 And if you help me with the development, I would really appreciate it.